What is combination waterproofing?

 As recommended by the “BS 8102:2009 – Code of Practice for Protection of Below Ground Structures Against Water From The Ground’ the inclusion of a Waterproofing Design Specialist is essential to design an integrated waterproofing solution.

-Timberwise can take full responsibility for the design and liability for the basement waterproofing design in your building project and our systems also meet the guidance set out by in NHBC chapter 5.4 and Local Authority Building Control (LABC) guidelines.
+Timberwise can take full responsibility for the design and liability for the basement waterproofing design in your building project and our systems also meet the guidelines set out by in NHBC chapter 5.4 and Local Authority Building Control (LABC) guidelines.